 Together with composer Kaveh Vares, artists Lotte Geeven and Yeb Wiersma invite you to dissect the meaning and use of manipulation in film music.
 Using a number of scenes from their recent film project Arise, they look at the mechanisms that lie behind the music’s (sub)conscious manipulation.
 What stylistic music tools and strategies ‘tweak’ reality?
 How do you play with the viewer’s emotions?
 What is the power and danger of ‘twisting’?
 What is your position when the boundary between ‘true’ and ‘false’ becomes increasingly blurred?
 (Film stills: Lotte Geeven & Yeb Wiersma, 2019)

 Is it possible in today’s world to hide from the camera?
 With this question the artists Lotte Geeven and Yeb Wiersma travel to New Mexico in search of someone who has never been photographed.
 Their quest begins in the desert village of Los Lunas, home to the native community of Pueblo Isleta and to Facebook’s recent built datacenter.
-While Facebook is storing billions of digital portraits, it is prohibited in the Pueblo Isleta by law and tribal customs to take photographs.
+While Facebook is storing billions of digital portraits, it is prohibited in Pueblo Isleta by law and tribal customs to take photographs.
 It is here within this charged territory, along Facebook’s fence line, where the artists witness the juxtaposed forces between the digital, physical and spiritual world.
-Their journey will result in a short film (2022) questioning and redefining our position as human beings under the watchful eye of technology.
-(Stills@Historic Land Map Department, UNM, Albuquerque.)
+Their journey will result in a podcast + short trailer (2022) questioning and redefining our position as human beings under the watchful eye of technology.
+(Stills: Historic Land Map Department, UNM + Gianni@UPS Store, Albuquerque.)

 As a response to the works and writings of Charlotte Posenenske, and the artist’s desire to operate at the critical ‘edge’ of things, Yeb Wiersma created the soundscape Calling from the Periphery (2019).
 Within this audio work, Wiersma asks—what are we saying when we speak about the ‘centre’ or the ‘periphery’?
 What if the centre is nowhere and its features are dispersed?
 Taking Posenenske’s Square Tubes, as her point of departure, Wiersma created a rhythmic soundscape exploring systems of hierarchy, the traps and beauty of Art and Modernity, and the conditions that influence our lives today.
 (Graphic image: Dongyoung Lee)